• Skip to primary navigation

 This also makes the cheese not melt as well as freshly grated cheese.
 You could also substitute a Mexican cheese blend of queso de Oaxaca, queso asadero, or manchego.

-Additionally, you will need vegetable oil, cooking spray, salt, and pepper.
+Additionally, you will need Vegetable oil, cooking spray, salt, and pepper.

 Skillet with onions and red peppers.

-How To Make The Mexican Casserole
+How To Make The Mexican Ground Beef Casserole

-Using a large skillet with 1 tablespoon of vegetable oil added, saute the peppers and onion on medium heat until they are softened which should take 5 or 6 minutes.
+Using a large Skillet with 1 tablespoon of vegetable oil added, sauté the peppers and onion on medium heat until they are softened, which should take 5 or 6 minutes.
 Then place the vegetables into a large mixing bowl.

-Use the same skillet, this time on medium-high heat, and fully brown the ground meat while stirring to break it up into small pieces.
+Use the same skillet, this time on medium-high heat, and fully brown the Ground Meat while stirring to break it up into small pieces.

-Keep the skillet on the heat for 1 or 2 minutes which should be enough time to thaw the corn.
+Keep the skillet on the heat for 1 or 2 minutes, which should be enough time to thaw the corn.

 Then add the warm ground beef mixture to the large bowl with the onion and peppers.
 Fold all the ingredients together and allow them to cool slightly.